Mutations

 The H3447R Reelin-COLBOS variant was identified in an E280A carrier who remained dementia-free 20 years after expected symptom onset (May 2023 news, Lopera et al., 2023).
 Like the homozygous APOE Christchurch carrier, he too had a high load of brain amyloid, with relatively few neurofibrillary tangles, particularly in the entorhinal cortex.
 The carrier of the Reelin variant had more phospho-tau, and microglia that were less activated than the Christchurch carrier.
 Both Christchurch and Reelin carriers had less ApoE in their cortical and hippocampal neurons than did other E280A carriers who had died in their 50s or 60s.
 The sister of the Reelin carrier, who also carried the E280A and Reelin variants, showed signs of protection but she had co-morbidities that complicated the interpretation of her case.

 The Reelin COLBOS variant enhances Reelin-Dab1 signaling which reduces tau phosphorylation.
 When crossed with a COLBOS knockin mice, P301L tauopathy mice did not develop their characteristic paralysis and had less p-tau205 in their hippocampi (Lopera et al., 2023, May 2023 news).
-Interestingly, several components of this signaling pathway accumulate in AD-susceptible brain regions in the early stages of sporadic AD (Ramsden et al., 2023).
+Interestingly, increased mRNA and protein levels of several components of this signaling pathway have been identified in AD-susceptible brain regions in the early stages of sporadic AD (Ramsden et al., 2023), as well as in specific AD-vulnerable neuronal populations at baseline, absent AD pathology (Mathys et al., 2024).

 ApoE and Reelin both bind to the VLDL and APOEr2 receptors, the protective variants of both are near or in heparin-binding regions, and they may both modulate tau phosphorylation, possibly through GSK3β.
 However, their modes of protection could be very different, with Christchurch conferring resistance to AD pathology via widespread effects in the brain, and COLBOS conferring resilience via localized effects on specific brain regions and cell populations (Sepulveda-Falla, 2023).
 (For a more detailed description of potential mechanisms underlying Christchurch's protective effects see APOE R154S (R136S) Christchurch).

-Additional loci that modify age of onset have been reported, including several dominant major genes (Vélez et al., 2013; Vélez et al., 2016a; Vélez et al., 2016b), as well as recessive variants that delay onset, up to 11 years, or accelerate onset, up to eight years (Vélez et al., 2019).
+Additional loci that modify age of onset or rate of cognitive decline have been reported.
+Several dominant major genes (Vélez et al., 2013; Vélez et al., 2016a; Vélez et al., 2016b), as well as recessive variants appear to delay onset, up to 11 years, or accelerate onset, up to eight years (Vélez et al., 2019).
 The largest published study, including 340 mutation carriers, identified 13 variants, several in loci that included genes of known AD relevance such as CLU encoding the molecular chaperone clusterin, and genes involved in heparin sulfate biology and amyloid processing (Cochran et al., 2023).
+Moreover, a study of 62 Paisa carriers identified 172 variants associated with the rate of cognitive decline (Sepulveda-Falla et al., 2024).
+OR51B6, an olfactory receptor gene expressed in temporal cortical neurons, had the highest number of associated variants.

 Also of note, the APOE alleles—APOE2, APOE3 and APOE4—modify Paisa-associated AD.
-Although initial reports from small cohorts yielded conflicting results (Lendon et al., 1997; Pastor et al., 2003, Vélez et al., 2015), a study including 675 Paisa carriers showed that APOE genotype alters age-related cognitive decline, with APOE4 accelerating it and APOE2 delaying it (Langella et al., 2023).
+Although initial reports from small cohorts yielded conflicting results (Lendon et al., 1997; Pastor et al., 2003, Vélez et al., 2015), studies including hundreds of Paisa carriers showed that APOE genotype alters age-related cognitive decline (Langella et al., 2023) and plasma levels of the AD biomarker neurofilament light chain (Langella et al., 2024), with APOE4 accelerating these changes and APOE2 delaying them.

 Neuropathology